matthiasn/clojure-system-book/manuscript/redux-style-example.md

 This `counters-view` then gets passed the `current-state` and turns that into a tree structure of DOM elements, with add and remove buttons once, and then a `counter-view` for each indexed element in the counters in the `current-state`.
 Then, note that there's the `put-fn`, which we can call when the component is supposed to send something, so in this case when the respective button is clicked.
 Note that the index is used to identify which of the (initially three) counters to increment or decrement.

 That's all there is to the UI component.
 Now let's look at how those components are wired together, in the `core` namespace.
-There's the `switchboard`, which you can think like this:
+There's the `switchboard`, which you can think of like this:

 ![Telephony switchboard](images/JT_Switchboard_770x540.jpg "Telephony switchboard")

 Someone connects a wire, and you can start talking.
-Only that here, the wires are uni-directional.
+Only that here, the wires are **uni-directional**.
 Under the hood, there are **[core.async](https://github.com/clojure/core.async)** channels connected to each other, but you don't need to worry about that for now.

 Let's have a look at the code: